protesilaos/my-website/_pages/coach.md

 ## Pricing

-- Private lessons cost 20 EUR per hour.
+Lessons cost 20 EUR per hour.

 Students are entitled to the discounted price of 15 EUR per hour.
 I will not ask for proof if you are a student or not: I trust you to be honest.
-- Services vary in price depending on their complexity.
-We will need to evaluate the requirements.
-Expect the cost to range between 20 to 60 EUR per hour, which we will agree to in advance together with an estimate of the total effort.

 ## Payments

-You are expected to pay **after the private lesson is delivered**.
-You never have to do it in advance, unless you absolutely want to.
+You are expected to pay after the private lesson is delivered.
+You never have to do it in advance, unless you want to.
-The same is true for common services, though I might ask for 1/3 advance payment in case of a complex/difficult project.

 The payment methods are as follows:

 1. **GitHub Sponsors** one-time donation.
 GitHub does not charge extra fees and you can make one-off payments of an arbitrary value even though the main method is for small recurring/monthly
    contributions: <https://github.com/sponsors/protesilaos>.

 2. Send a payment **via PayPal**: <https://www.paypal.me/protesilaos>.